Jim in a snapshot

 - Local Councillor for 13 years with a track record of grassroots campaigning

-- Council Leader 2011–2016 with a proven track record, fighting for fairness and setting a vision for the borough
+- Council Leader 2011–2016 dedicated to fighting for fairness and setting a vision for the borough

 - Awarded OBE for Services to the Community in Oldham